squidfunk/mkdocs-material/docs/reference/admonitions.md

 [:octicons-file-code-24: Source][3] · [:octicons-workflow-24: Extension][4]

-The [Details][4] extension, which is part of [Python Markdown Extensions][5], adds the abilty to make admonitions collapsible.
+The [Details][4] extension, which is part of [Python Markdown Extensions][5], adds the ability to __make admonitions collapsible__.
 It can be enabled from `mkdocs.yml`:

 ``` yaml